Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Objective_quality_evaluation.md

 It is then clear that [*subjective evaluation*](Subjective_quality_evaluation) is always the "true" measure of performance and objective evaluation is an approximation thereof.
 In this sense, subjective evaluation is "better".
+In fact, there are plenty of examples where objective quality estimators give the opposite result of the subjective preference {cite:p}`manocha2022audio`.
-However, there are many good reasons to use objective instead of subjective evaluation:
+However, there are many
+good reasons to use objective instead of subjective evaluation:

 -   *Subjective evaluation is expensive*; a test requires that a large